Eye discharge: Causes and treatments

-Sleep in your eyes usually isn't cause for alarm, but if you notice a difference in consistency, color and quantity of eye discharge, it could indicate an eye infection or disease.
+Sleep in your eyes usually isn't cause for alarm, but if you notice a difference in consistency, colour and quantity of eye discharge, it could indicate an eye infection or disease.

 Common eye conditions associated with abnormal eye discharge include:

 Conjunctivitis.
-Eye discharge is a common symptom of conjunctivitis (pink eye), an inflammation of the thin membrane that lines the "white" of the eye (sclera) and the inner surface of the eyelids.
+Eye discharge is a common symptom of conjunctivitis, an inflammation of the thin membrane that covers the "white" of the eye (sclera) and the inner surface of the eyelids.

 In addition to itchy, gritty, irritated and red eyes, conjunctivitis typically is accompanied by white, yellow or green eye mucus which can form a crust along the lash line while you sleep.
 In some cases, eyelid crusting can be so severe that it temporarily seals your eye shut.

-1. Viral conjunctivitis is highly contagious and is caused by a virus such as the common cold or herpes simplex virus.
-Eye discharge associated with viral pink eye typically is clear and watery, or it may include white or slightly yellow mucus.
+Viral conjunctivitis is highly contagious and is caused by a virus such as the common cold or herpes simplex virus (the same virus that causes 'cold sores').
+Eye discharge associated with viral conjunctivitis is typically clear and watery, or it may include white or slightly yellow mucus.

-2. Bacterial conjunctivitis, as the name indicates, is caused by a bacterial infection.
+Bacterial conjunctivitis, as the name indicates, is caused by a bacterial infection.
 It can be sight-threatening if not treated promptly.
-Eye discharge from bacterial conjunctivitis usually is thicker and more purulent (pus-like) than viral pink eye, and is commonly yellow, green or even gray in color.
+Eye discharge from bacterial conjunctivitis usually is thicker and more purulent (pus-like) than viral infections and is commonly yellow, green or even grey in colour.
 Often, the sticky mattering will cause your eyelids to feel completely glued shut upon waking in the morning.

-3. Allergic conjunctivitis is triggered by allergens — pollen, dander, dust and other common irritants that cause eye allergies.
+Allergic conjunctivitis is triggered by allergens — pollen, pet hair, dust and other common irritants that cause eye allergies.
 It also can be caused by an allergic reaction to chemical pollutants, makeup, contact lens solutions, and eye drops.
 Eye discharge associated with allergic conjunctivitis typically is watery.
 Allergic conjunctivitis is not contagious and always affects both eyes.

 Fungal keratitis (a rare but serious inflammation of the cornea)

-Discharge from an eye infection varies considerably — it could be clear and watery or thick, green and sticky — so make sure you see your eye doctor promptly for an accurate diagnosis and treatment.
+Discharge from an eye infection varies considerably — it could be clear and watery or thick, green and sticky — so make sure you see your optometrist promptly for an accurate diagnosis and treatment.

-Contact lenses.
 If you wear contact lenses, you may find more sleep in your eyes than normal.
 This can be due to a number of reasons, including a contact lens-related eye infection, contact lens discomfort resulting in dry and irritated eyes, as well as rubbing your eyes more while wearing contacts.
-If you experience an increase in eye discharge when wearing contacts, remove your lenses and see your eye doctor to rule out a potentially serious eye condition.
+If you experience an increase in eye discharge when wearing contacts, remove your lenses and see your optometrist to rule out a potentially serious eye condition.

-Eye injury.
 A foreign body in the eye (such as dirt, debris or a chemical substance) or an eye injury can cause your eyes to secrete a watery discharge as a natural protective response.
-If eye pus or blood in the eye (subconjunctival hemorrhage) occurs after an eye injury, see your eye doctor immediately for treatment.
+If eye pus or blood in the eye (subconjunctival hemorrhage) occurs after an eye injury, see your optometrist immediately for treatment.
 All eye injuries should be treated as a medical emergency.

-Corneal ulcer.
 A corneal ulcer is a sight-threatening, abscess-like infection of the cornea, usually caused by trauma to the eye or an untreated eye infection.
 If not treated promptly, corneal ulcers can lead to complete vision loss.
 Eye pain, redness, swollen eyelids and thick eye discharge are characteristic of a corneal ulcer.
-Eye pus can be so severe that it clouds the cornea and impairs vision.
+Eye pus can be so severe that it permanently scars the cornea and impairs vision.

 Eye discharge treatment

-A small amount of eye discharge is harmless, but if you notice changes in the color, frequency, consistency and amount, consult your eye doctor.
+A small amount of eye discharge is harmless, but if you notice changes in the colour, frequency, consistency and amount, consult your optometrist.

-If an eye infection is the cause of eye mucus, your eye care practitioner may prescribe antibiotic or antiviral eye drops and ointments.
+If an eye infection is the cause of eye mucus, your optometrist or ophthalmologist may prescribe antibiotic or antiviral eye drops and ointments.
 If eye allergies are making your eyes watery and irritated, over-the-counter antihistamine eye drops and decongestants may relieve symptoms.

-Warm compresses placed over your eyes may help relieve symptoms of itching and general eye discomfort, as well as help remove eye discharge.
+Cold compresses placed over your eyes may help relieve symptoms of itching and general eye discomfort, warm compresses may help remove eye discharge.

-If your eyelids are stuck together, the best way to "unglue" your lids is to wet a washcloth in hot water and place it over your eyes for a few minutes, before gently wiping away the discharge.
+If your eyelids are stuck together, the best way to "unglue" your lids is to wet a face cloth (flannel) with warm water (not so hot that it may burn you) and place it over your eyes for a few minutes, before gently wiping away the discharge.